locpn2/high-load-payment-system/memory-bank/activeContext.md

 *   Created `docker-compose.yml` to define the services.
 *   Created `init.sql` to initialize the database schema.
-*   Attempted to configure PostgreSQL replication but encountered issues.
+*   Successfully configured PostgreSQL replication.

 **Next Steps:**

-1. Review the `docker-compose.yml` file to ensure correct configuration of PostgreSQL replication.
-2. Test the replication setup to verify that data is being replicated correctly.
 3. Implement the Payment Service API.

 **Active Decisions and Considerations:**